 To create a new lexicon from scratch choose.
 A new dialog will appear, allowing you to fill out details about your new lexicon.

-When the details have been filled out (a Name and a Language are required), click
+When the details have been filled out (a Name and a Language are required),

-the name of the lexicon and the file extension is
+the lexicon and the file extension is

 The LexanLexicons folder.
 So, this action behaves like an import function for lexicons that don't need to be converted (e.g. a file that has been shared by a colleague).option allows to open a lexicon that is already in the native format but is in a different folder.
 The lexicon file is then copied to the